Tsovak/rest-api-demo/README.md

 Run the command in the project base dir
 `docker build -t rest-api-demo .` or `make install_deps build`

-You able to run all necessary services via docker-compose.
+You are able to run all necessary services via docker-compose.
 `docker-compose up` <br>
-Docker-compose will build the Dockerfile, setup the Postgres, run the migrations, start the application, prepare the swagger-ui
+Docker-compose will build the Dockerfile, setup the Postgres, run the migrations, start the application, prepare the swagger-ui.

 ## Deploy